RIKEN-RCCS/lens3/v1/doc/design.md

 ## Short Term TODO, or Deficiency

-* Add control on the pool statuses "online" and "expiration" via Web-API.
-They are of fixed values currently.
 * Start MinIO with the --json option.
 It will make parsing the output reliable.
 * Rewrite in Go-lang.
 The code will be in Go in the next release.
 * Make access-key generation of Web-API behave like STS.
+* Add control on the pool status "online" via Web-API.
+It is fixed currently.
 * Make starting a MinIO instance via the frontend proxy.
-Currently, an arbitrary Mux is chosen, but the proxy can balance loads.
+Currently, an arbitrary Mux is chosen, but the proxy can balance the loads.

 ## Security